 How to use a Business Cadence to promote collaboration

 Projects in their very nature are social.
-There must be constant and continuous interaction and communication between the functional groups, project personnel, executive management, sub-contractors, and most importantly, the customer, to have a successful project.
-One effective way to promote collaboration is through a Business Cadence.
+There must be constant and continuous interaction and communication between the functional groups, project personnel, senior management, sub-contractors, and most importantly, the customer, to have a successful project.
+One effective way to promote collaboration is through a business cadence.

 What is a cadence?